 Why Urology Austin established a clinical research department?

 We have a large patient database along with extremely knowledgeable and experienced providers.
 Patients have access to advanced technology and therapies before they are readily available to the public.
 We are excited to be able to offer this option to eligible patients seeking to improve their quality of life and help contribute to science.

 Meet our Clinical Research Team

 In addition to running our Department of Clinical Research, Dr. Mazzarella is a practicing urologist and surgeon.
 In his daily practice, Dr. Mazzarella treats urology patients of all types and is an experienced surgeon.
-As the Director of Clinical Research, Dr. Mazzarella serves as the Principal Investigator for many of our clinical trials.
+As the Vp of Research, Dr. Mazzarella serves as the Principal Investigator for many of our clinical trials.
 The Principal Investigator is responsible for the conduct of studies, and Dr. Mazzarella oversees all of our Clinical Research Team.
 He has participated in urology trials in nearly all specialties including prostate cancer, bladder cancer, BPH, incontinence, stones and many others.
 Dr. Mazzarella achieved certification by the Academy of Clinical Research Professionals as a Certified Principal Investigator.
 This certification demonstrates his expertise and commitment to conducting the highest standards of clinical trial both from a scientific and patient safety perspective.
 Less than 2% of physicians who serve as investigators have earned this certification.

 What studies we’re currently doing?

 Urology Austin will be participating in multitude of trials involving new surgical procedures or devices, new drugs or new combinations of drugs, or new ways to use existing treatments.
 If you are interested, see below for trials that we are our currently enrolling patients.
 Also, please talk to your doctor if you would be eligible for any of our currently enrolling trials.